stargatedaw/stargate/docs/theming.md

 ```

 # Performance Considerations
-Avoid the use of transparency to the greatest extent possible.
-Transparent
+Avoid the use of transparency and gradients to the greatest extent possible.
-hex colors are prepended by an extra 2 digits, ie:
+Transparent hex colors are prepended by an extra 2 digits, ie:
 ```
 white: #ffffff
 transparent-white: #60ffffff